 Chair of the Compensation Committee and member of the Audit Committee

 Ms. Martore is the former President and Chief Executive Officer of TEGNA Inc., one of the nation’s largest local media companies formerly known as Gannett Co., Inc., a position she held from October 2011 to June 2017.
 Ms. Martore held various leadership roles over her 32-year career at TEGNA, including as President and Chief Operating Officer from 2010 to 2011, Executive Vice President and Chief Financial Officer from 2005 to 2010 and Senior Vice President and Chief Financial Officer from 2003 to 2005.
 Prior to TEGNA, Ms. Martore worked for 12 years in the banking industry.
-Ms. Martore also serves as a director, Chair of the Audit Committee and member of the Compensation and Executive Committees of WestRock Company, a multinational provider of paper and packaging solutions for the consumer and corrugated packaging markets, and a director, Chair of the Compensation Committee and member of the Nominating and Corporate Governance Committees of United Rentals, Inc., the world’s largest equipment rental company.
+Ms. Martore also serves as a director and member of the Audit and Compensation Committees of WestRock Company, a multinational provider of paper and packaging solutions for the consumer and corrugated packaging markets, and a director, Chair of the Compensation Committee and member of the Audit Committee of United Rentals, Inc., the world’s largest equipment rental company.
 In addition, Ms. Martore served as a director of TEGNA Inc. during the last five years.
-Ms. Martore is also a member of the Board of Directors of FM Global and The Associated Press.
+Ms. Martore is also a member of the Board of Directors of FM Global and is Vice Chairman of The Associated Press.

 Former Group Vice President of Hispanic Business Strategy for Toyota Motor North America